trstlabs/intento/docs/docs/actions/from-connected-chain.md

 - `memo["action"]["cid"]`is a valid connection ID on INTO -> Destination chain, omit it for local INTO execution of the message.
 - `memo["action"]["register_ica"]` can be added, and true to register an ICA.

-Fees are paid with a newly generated and AutoTX specific fee account.
+Fees are paid with a newly generated and action specific fee account.

 If an ICS20 packet does not contain a memo containing "action", a regular MsgTransfer takes place.
-If an ICS20 packet is directed towards AutoTX, and is formated incorrectly, then it returns an error.
+If an ICS20 packet is directed towards action, and is formated incorrectly, then it returns an error.

 ## Example: DAO Integration